Skip to main content

 • > >= < <=

-Bare true, false, and null are typed literals.
+Bare true, false, null, and missing are typed literals.
 Quoted values remain strings.

 Structural Matching